Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Diagnostic Testing in Infants with Perinatal HIV-1 (HIV) Exposure

 HIV infection can be definitively diagnosed through use of virologic assays in most non-breastfed HIV-exposed infants by age 1 month and in virtually all infected infants by age 4 months.
-Tests for antibodies to HIV, including newer tests, do not establish the presence of HIV infection in infants because of transplacental transfer of maternal antibodies to HIV; therefore a virologic test should be used.1,2 Positive virologic tests (i.e., nucleic acid amplification tests [NAT]—a class of tests which includes HIV DNA, RNA polymerase chain reaction [PCR] assays, and related RNA qualitative or quantitative assays) indicate likely HIV infection.
+Tests for antibodies to HIV, including newer tests, do not establish the presence of HIV infection in infants because of transplacental transfer of maternal antibodies to HIV; therefore, a virologic test should be used.1,2 Positive virologic tests (i.e., nucleic acid tests [NAT]—a class of tests that includes HIV DNA and RNA polymerase chain reaction [PCR] assays, and related RNA qualitative or quantitative assays) indicate likely HIV infection.
 The first test result should be confirmed as soon as possible by a repeat virologic test on a second specimen because false-positive results can occur with both RNA and DNA assays.

 HIV culture is not used for routine HIV diagnostic testing.3 It is more complex and expensive to perform than DNA PCR or RNA assays, requires 2 to 4 weeks for definitive results, and is generally not available outside of research laboratories.
 Use of the currently approved HIV p24 antigen assay is not recommended for infant diagnosis in the United States because the sensitivity and specificity of the assay in the first months of life are less than that of other HIV virologic tests.4,5

 HIV DNA PCR

 HIV DNA PCR is a sensitive technique used to detect specific HIV viral DNA in peripheral blood mononuclear cells.
-The specificity of the HIV DNA PCR is 99.8% at birth and 100% at 1, 3, and 6 months.
-The sensitivity of the test performed at birth is 55% but increases to more than 90% by 2 to 4 weeks of age, and 100% at ages 3 months and 6 months.6-9 Although, the AMPLICOR® HIV-1 DNA test has been widely used for diagnosis of infants born to HIV-1-infected mothers since it was introduced in 1992, it is no longer commercially available in the United States.
+The specificity of the HIV DNA PCR is 99.8% at birth and 100% at ages 1, 3, and 6 months.
+The sensitivity of the test performed at birth is 55% but increases to more than 90% by 2 to 4 weeks of age and to 100% at ages 3 months and 6 months.6-9 Although, the AMPLICOR® HIV-1 DNA test has been widely used for diagnosis of infants born to HIV-1-infected mothers since it was introduced in 1992, it is no longer commercially available in the United States.
 The sensitivity and specificity of non-commercial HIV-1 DNA tests (using individual laboratory reagents) may differ from the sensitivity and specificity of the Food and Drug Administration (FDA)-approved commercial test.

 HIV RNA Assays

 The HIV qualitative RNA assay (APTIMA HIV-1 RNA Qualitative Assay) is an alternative diagnostic test that can be used for infant testing.
 It is the only qualitative RNA test that is FDA-approved.9,11-15

-Currently available HIV DNA PCR tests have decreased sensitivity for detection of non-subtype B HIV, and false-negative HIV DNA PCR test results have been reported in infants infected with non-subtype B HIV.23-25 In an evaluation of perinatally infected infants diagnosed in New York State in 2001 through 2002, 16.7% of infants were infected with a non-subtype B strain of HIV, compared with 4.4% of infants diagnosed between 1998 and 1999.26
+HIV DNA PCR tests have decreased sensitivity for detection of non-subtype B HIV, and false-negative HIV DNA PCR test results have been reported in infants infected with non-subtype B HIV.20-22 In an evaluation of perinatally infected infants diagnosed in New York State in 2001 through 2002, 16.7% of infants were infected with a non-subtype B strain of HIV, compared with 4.4% of infants diagnosed between 1998 and 1999.23

-When evaluating an infant whose mother or father (or both) comes from an area endemic for non-subtype B HIV or Group O strains, such as Africa and Southeast Asia, clinicians should consider conducting initial testing using one of the assays more sensitive for non-subtype B viruses, such as one of the real-time PCR assays or the qualitative RNA assay.
+When evaluating an infant whose mother’s HIV transmission risk is linked to an area endemic for non-subtype B HIV or Group O strains, such as Africa or Southeast Asia, clinicians should consider conducting initial testing using one of the assays more sensitive for non-subtype B viruses, such as one of the real-time PCR assays or the qualitative RNA assay.
 In addition, when non-subtype B perinatal exposure is suspected in infants with negative HIV DNA PCR results, repeat testing using one of the newer RNA assays is recommended.
 The child should undergo close clinical monitoring and HIV serologic testing at age 18 months to definitively rule out HIV infection.
 Clinicians should consult with an expert in pediatric HIV infection; state or local public health departments or the Centers for Disease Control and Prevention (CDC) may be able to assist in obtaining referrals for diagnostic testing.

 Issues Related to Diagnosis of HIV-2 Infections

-The majority of commercially available HIV screening antibody tests can detect both HIV-1 and HIV-2 but cannot distinguish between the two viruses.
+The majority of commercially available HIV screening antibody tests can detect both HIV-1 and HIV-2 but do not distinguish between the two viruses.
 More than 60% of individuals with HIV-2 infection are misclassified as having HIV-1 by the HIV-1 Western blot.
-The only FDA-approved antibody test that distinguishes between HIV-1 and HIV-2 is the Bio-Rad Laboratories Multispot HIV-1/HIV-2 test.
-If HIV-2 is suspected, infection can be confirmed using a supplemental test such as an HIV-2 immunoblot or HIV-2-specific Western blot.
-HIV-2 immunoblots are available through commercial labs; however, none are FDA-approved for HIV-2 diagnosis.
+The only FDA-approved antibody test that distinguishes between HIV-1 and HIV-2 is the Bio-Rad Laboratories Multispot HIV-1/HIV-2 rapid test which, in the United States, is being used increasingly as a supplemental test instead of the Western blot.
 All HIV-2 cases should be reported to the HIV surveillance program of the state or local health department, which can arrange for additional confirmatory testing for HIV-2 by their public health laboratory or the CDC.
 Confirmatory testing for HIV-2 infection uses an HIV-2 nucleic acid test.
 HIV-2 RNA is undetectable in at least half of HIV-2-infected persons; thus, tests for HIV-2 proviral DNA may be necessary for definitive diagnosis.37-39

 Timing of Diagnostic Testing in Infants with Known Perinatal HIV Exposure